mrbkarimi/Machine-Learning/README.md

 Machin Learning utilizing Random Forest to predict bearing displacement under Pulse-like ground motions.

-since GUI has a size larger than 25MB, it can be downloaded from the following link: https://drive.google.com/file/d/1jNZ39ddufnwEMs8iCXlv6ptEbFbfpMoc/view?usp=sharing .
+since GUI has a size larger than 25MB, it can be downloaded from the following link: https://drive.google.com/drive/folders/1jD_GsiRHE2U2JgixnIssC5BZN3ylnL0J?usp=sharing

 Run "GUI_execute.py" and fill out the input variables.

+Following are the parameters required to fill in as variables:

 PGA: Peak Ground Acceleration (PGA) represents the maximum ground acceleration during an earthquake event.